 - Flaking caused by misalignment and excessive loading

 WARNING: Ensure your contractors follow the same process to eliminate pipe stress.
-Pipe stress elimination should be validated during commissioning of new pump.
+Pipe stress elimination should be validated during the commissioning of a new pump.

-Follow this process if you want to inspect your pumps which may have pipe stress:
+Follow this process if you want to inspect your pumps that may have pipe stress:

-- Validate misalignment to insure motor and pumps shafts are aligned to specification.
+- Validate misalignment to insure motor and pump shafts are aligned to specification.

 - Disconnect the outlet flange on the pump.